git-ignore/react-sierra/README.md

-## Library of react ui-components inspired by [Sierra css library](https://github.com/sierra-library/sierra)
+## Library of react ui-components inspired by [Old good skeleton](http://getskeleton.com/)

 ---

-- Using `@storybook/react` for development.
+- Using `react-styleguidist` for documentation.
 - Using `styled-components`
-- Current showcase is available [here](https://git-ignore.github.io/react-styled-sierra)

 ---